KarlNorway/M5_treadmill/README.md

-"# TreadmillM5Stack"
-"#Tread mill speed checker using M5 and IR pulses"
+"#Treadmill speed checker using M5 and IR pulses"